Bugō: Cultural origin

 During the Edo period, Japanese people, including commoners, used multiple names.
-Samurai names changed throughout one's lifetime, depending on stage of life (e.g. coming of age), through titles associated with official positions, allegiance, and finay with Buddhist necronyms after death (q.v.
+Samurai names changed throughout one's lifetime, depending on stage of life (e.g. coming of age), through titles associated with official positions, allegiance, and finally with Buddhist necronyms after death (q.v.
 Kaimyō).
 However, these are not normally referred to as Bugō unless used within a martial arts training setting (dōjō or ryūha).

 For example, Miyamoto Musashi's various names included 藤原 Fujiwara (lineage), 宮本 Miyamoto (village origin), 新免 Shinmen (name of father's lord), 辨助 Bennosuke (childhood name), 武蔵 Musashi (title; also possibly read "Takezō" as a personal name), 玄信 ("imina", read as Harunobu, Motonobu and/or Genshin), 二天 Niten (mainly in his suiboku paintings), 二天道楽 Niten Dōraku, etc. People still debate which of these names were really used, in what ways, and how they were read.

 As with patronymic personal names and Yagō, it is common for students to include a character from the teacher's Bugō as a mark of respect and to ensure continuity of the lineage.
 In many cases the name would not be chosen by the practitioner/student, but chosen for them by the teacher - see many examples below.

 Similar customs can be found outside Asia: for example Richard "the Lionheart", Don Quixote, Carlos the Jackal, or the ring names used by modern sports martial artists.
 In addition, warrior names are found amongst the indigenous Kwakwakaʼwakw and forest dwellers of French Guiana.